sndpbag/laravel-roles-packege/README.md

 ## Security

-- Super admin role has access to everything by default
+- Super admin role has access to everything by default.
-- Permissions are checked via roles (users don't have direct permissions)
+- Permissions are checked via roles *and* direct user assignments.
-- Middleware protects routes automatically
+- Middleware protects routes automatically.
-- All database queries use Eloquent relationships
+- All database queries use Eloquent relationships.

 ## Testing